 To be eligible for the scholarship, applicants should:

-• Have completed and submitted a UGA admissions application.
+Have completed and submitted a UGA admissions application; and

 Dawn D. Bennett-Alexander Building Bridges Scholarship

-The Building Bridges Scholarship program awards scholarships to outstanding students who demonstrate a commitment toward understanding difference among people by engaging in actions that cross traditional boundaries in a spirit of enlightenment, acceptance, and greater understanding.
+The Building Bridges Scholarship program awards scholarships to outstanding undergraduate students who demonstrate a commitment toward understanding difference among people by engaging in actions that cross traditional boundaries in a spirit of enlightenment, acceptance, and greater understanding.
+Scholarship recipients will be selected to receive a one-time scholarship award of $1,000 for the 2022-23 academic year.
+Applicants will be notified of their selection by May 1, 2023.

 To be eligible applicants should: